-In the standard configuration for the MMSC, it is a requirement that each user be configured with a special MMS Message Server URL.
+For laboratory and test configurations, NowSMS allows the MMS subscriber information to be provided with each user be configured with a special MMS Message Server URL.
 The URL contains the username and password of the user account on the MMSC.
-In an operator environment, it is not practical to provision phones with unique MMS Message Server URLs, and it is also not practical to manually configure user accounts on the MMSC.
+For example, http://mmsc:port/user=password.
+In an operator environment, it is neither practical nor secure to provision phones with these unique MMS Message Server URLs, and it is also not practical to manually configure user accounts on the MMSC for each subscriber.

 To configure the Now MMSC to read the MSISDN from an HTTP header, configuration settings must be applied to the MMSC.INI file.
 The following configuration settings may be applied within the [MMSC] section of the MMSC.INI file: